NetBios Penetration Testing Fundamentals

 NetBIOS Name Service (NBNS) Spoofing

-This vulnerability allows an attacker to spoof responses to NetBIOS name queries, redirecting traffic to their own malicious system.
+This vulnerability allows an attacker to spoof responses to NetBIOS name queries, redirecting traffic to their malicious system.
 This can be used for various purposes, such as conducting man-in-the-middle attacks.
-Tools like Responder can automate this process.

 NetBIOS Session Hijacking